kodecocodes/english-style-guide/README.md

 **Links/URLs**

-In books, links need to be repeated, first in brackets and then in parentheses.
-Otherwise, the links won't render properly in all the book editions.
-Links in books should not have any anchor text, the same URL should simply appear in both places.
+In books, the anchor text should appear in brackets and the URL in parentheses.
+The anchor text should be short, just highlighting a main keyword.

-_Example_: DartPad is a simple browser-based tool for writing and executing Dart code.
-It’s available at [https://dartpad.dev/](https://dartpad.dev/).
+_Example_: [DartPad](https://dartpad.dev/) is a simple browser-based tool for writing and executing Dart code.

 It's OK for any link to use [bit.ly](https://bitly.com/) to make it easier for the reader to type; long links must be shortened with bit.ly.